distributev/ng-admin-themes/README.md

 You can either register and sign on or sign on with Google directly and go to account make changes on theme and log back to see the saved theme

+I update the main.controller.js in client/app/main to load the user theme after login in

+Also update account settings controller in client/app/account/settings to add change theme function

+I add Menus service in client/app/service  and modify client/app/app.js to add menuItem using menu service

+In the server end I add change theme function to save theme in sqlite database, when create new user, theme was set to "default"